vchavali/svadhyayam.github.io/tattvacintamani.md

 ## Translation

-1. Without self-presentation, the detection of evidentiality cannot be constitutive because a property cannot be detected without detecting the property possessor.
+1. Assuming no reflexive awareness: the detection of evidentiality cannot be constitutive because a property cannot be detected without detecting its substrate.
 Detecting on the basis of its structure that a mental state is auditory, olfactory, etc. does not mean there is awareness of it as evidential.

-2. If there is self-presentation, insofar as it merely detects itself, it lacks the capacity to detect its properties.
+2. Assuming reflexive awareness: insofar as a cognition only observes itself, it lacks the capacity to detect its properties.
+Or, if it does have this capacity; nonevidentiality would also be detected constitutively.

-3. If cognition is detected by inference or an inner sense; in determining a cognition's evidentiality, it cannot exclude the possiblity of error due to the lack of an invariable connection.
-Because (a) if it was detected only where it was present, then the detection of non-evidentiality would also be constitutive; and (b) neither inference nor an inner sense track with this content.
+3. Assuming non-reflexive introspection: the introspecting cognition, whether inferential or perceptual, cannot detect evidentiality as exclusive of error, because of a lack of correlation.
+That is—if it was detected only where it was present, then the detection of nonevidentiality would also be constitutive.
+Moreover, neither inference nor an inner sense are causaly connected to such content.

 ## Notes

 This is the end-of-section review of the anti-constitutivist arguments discussed so far.
 The constitutivist responses are left as an exercise to the reader; but should be evident from the material covered in this section, starting with the line "cognition is indexed by its content".

 Next is a summary of the constitutivist thesis, followed by a master argument for epistemic constitutivism.
 This ends the section.
-The second, and last section, of chapter 1 presents Gaṅgēśa's version of the non-constitutivist account, begining with what he takes to be the "real" problem with constitutivism.
+The second, and last section, of chapter 1 presents Gaṅgēśa's version of the nonconstitutivist account, begining with what he takes to be the "real" problem with constitutivism.

 ## Translation

-So, the evidentiality of a mental state E is defined either as the property E has if and only if
+So, evidentiality is defined either as

-1. E is an awareness of a property P as the mode under which the object possessing P is presented in E, or
+1. the property of being a P-presenting cognition of a P-substrate, or
-2. E is an awareness of the predication by a property P of an object that possesses P
+2. the property of being a P-predicating cognition of a P-substrate

-because this is what is detected by introspection, whether understood as self-presentation, inner sense, or inference.
-I.E., because the mental complex that detects an observation E of P also detects that E has P as content or that E has P as its mode of presentation.
+because this is what is detected by introspection, whether understood as reflexive awareness, inner sense, or inference.
+That is, because the introspecting mental state detects of a cognition that it is P-presenting and that it has T-content.

-Moreover, if the detection of evidentiality was non-constitutive; then, with respect to the detector of evidentiality; knowledge of its content—including the relevent inferential sign, target, and pervasion relation—would, in turn, depend on detecting *it's* evidentiality.
-And, insofar as this too would proceed non-constitutively, it would trigger a regress in the direction of both process and result; making it so we could not detect evidentiality at all.
-As such, we can also prove by contradiction that the detection of evidentiality is constitutive.
+Moreover, if detection of evidentiality was nonconstitutive; then, with respect to the evidentiality detector; knowledge of its content—including awareness of the relevent inferential sign, target, and entailment relation—would, in turn, depend on detecting *it's* evidentiality.
+And, insofar as this too would proceed nonconstitutively, it would trigger a regress in the direction of both process and result.
+If this were so, we could not detect evidentiality at all.
+As such, we can also prove by contradiction that detection of evidentiality is constitutive.

 # Misc
 —-> Prāmāṇyotpattiḥ | What makes an observation evidential?